The Ultimate 2 Week Central Europe Itinerary: 3 Perfect Routes

 Where to Stay in Olomouc

-Poets’ Corner Hostel – a funky hostel that is spread across two floors in a renovated apartment in central Olomouc.
+Long Story Short – A funky hostel that is spread across two floors in a renovated apartment in central Olomouc.
 There’s a large common room and the staff have plenty of recommendations on things to do and day trips in the area.
-Click here to check their availability.

 From Olomouc, it’s time to head to Krakow and enjoy a few days exploring this iconic city.
 Make sure to take in the main site, enjoy the vibrant nightlife and trendy culture, but also take the time to learn about its heartbreaking history.